progress4apple/progress.rocks/_drafts/to-act-is-the-most-natural-way-of-feeling.md

 That's why we get stuck in our comfort zone, adhere to bad habits or can't seem to find some spare time to start this long-overdue project we had in mind for years.

-And there is another ingrained part of human psychology: The mere fact of **doing creates an emotional impact in you**.
+And there is another ingrained part of human psychology: The mere act of **doing creates an emotional impact in you**.

-"You’re more likely to act yourself into feeling than feel yourself into action." - Dr. Jerome Bruner
+> You’re more likely to act yourself into feeling than feel yourself into action. _- Dr. Jerome Bruner_

 Keep this in mind, next time you lurking around and wear a pajama all day long.
 Your behaviour highly affects the reasoning why you don't feel like starting this long-overdue project on such a day.